Best toy cars with eyes for pretend play

 You can also use the balloons on the rocket that comes with it that you can let go like this.

-Very nice toy that immediately teaches your children about energy and gravity.
+Very nice toys which immediately teaches your children something about energy and gravity.

-Suitable for children from 3 years old and it is STEM toy par excellence.
+Suitable for children aged 3 years and over and it is STEM toys eminently.

-The system to inflate the car and the rocket is quite fragile, so it is best to help, especially with toddlers.
+The system to auto and inflating the rocket is quite fragile, so it is best to help, especially with toddlers.

-I would also advise using the car and rocket only with this set and not putting them in the car box with other toys.
+I would also recommend using the auto and the rocket can only be used with this set, not together with others toys in the auto to do baking.

 If it breaks, there is no way to make an airtight seal and you cannot inflate the balloon.
 Then it is of no use to you anymore.